epam/edp-install/openshift/cicd/examples/routing between frontend and backend/Readme.md

 Before version 1.1.12, if proxy_pass is specified without a URI, the original request URI might be passed instead of the changed URI in some cases.
 ```

-The above can be handy when you don't have localion, for instance, `api` in your target service.
+The above can be handy when you don't have location, for instance, `api` in your target service.
 In this case, you should use trailing slash at the end of proxy_pass directive.